 The beautiful thing is, the more we pray, we are often filled with joy from communion with our Father.
 This leads us to desire more prayer.

-3. We Have Confidence that He is Always With Us and Listens to Our Unceasing Prayers
+Have Confidence that God is Always With Us and Listens to Our Prayers

 We can talk to God anytime and anywhere because he is omnipresent.
 Matthew 28: 20 (NIV), encourages us with this truth when Jesus tells His disciples, “lo, I am with you always, even to the end of the age.”
 Where we are God is also because lives in us as stated by Galatians 2:20.
 If you, like me have found yourself trying to solve all your problems, let’s resolve to write a new narrative today.
 Choose to exchange the responsibility for fixing your dilemmas for the privilege of endless prayer with our Heavenly Father.

-4. We Give Up the Belief that We Control Our Lives and Pray for His Will to Be Done
+Give Up the Belief that We Control Our Lives

 I’m a self-reliant type: a problem solver whose natural inclination is to fix her own circumstances.
 Although I’m fully aware of Proverbs 3:5-6 and it’s urging to trust in the Lord, I habitually gravitate to my own understanding: deeming it better to lean and depend on finite knowledge and limited wisdom.
 It’s my futile attempt at maintaining a semblance of control.